fbpx

 • Line forms outside, except in inclement weather.

-• Due to high enrollment, prepare for a short wait.
+Due to high enrollment, prepare for a short wait.
+Once signed out, staff escort participants outside to parent.

-• After Camp campers will be transported back to Simkus for pick-up anytime after 4:15p
+Outdoor Adventure Campers in After Camp are transported to Simkus Recreation Center for pick-up after 4:15pm.

-• This late fee is charged to the credit card on file.
+• This late fee is charged to the payment method on file.

-• If late pick-up becomes habitual, you run the risk of your child being discharged from the program.
+• If late pick-up becomes habitual, the camper may be suspended or withdrawn from the program.

 Camper Essential Eligibility and Expectations